MystenLabs/sui/doc/src/learn/sui-glossary.md

 ### Causal order

 [Causal order](https://www.scattered-thoughts.net/writing/causal-ordering/) is a representation of the relationship between transactions and the objects they produce, laid out as dependencies.
-Authorities cannot execute a transaction dependent on object created by a prior transaction that has not finished.
+Authorities cannot execute a transaction dependent on objects created by a prior transaction that has not finished.
 Rather than total order, Sui uses causal order.

 For more information, see [Causal order vs total order](how-sui-works.md#causal-order-vs-total-order).